 We provide children with experiences and support which will help them to develop a positive sense of themselves and of others; social skills and a positive disposition to learn.
 We support children’s well-being to help them know themselves and what they can do.

-We support children’s physical development by providing opportunities for babies and young children to be active, inside and outside to improve their skills of coordination, control of themselves, manipulation of tools and movement.
+We support children’s physical development by providing opportunities for young children to be active, inside and outside to improve their skills of coordination, control of themselves, manipulation of tools and movement.

 We enable them to use all their senses to learn about the world around them and make connections between new information and what they know already.